domits1/Domits/web/README.md

 Domits is a React (native) project with several dependencies.
 Follow these steps to set up and run the project on your local machine.

 ### Prerequisites
-Before you start, ensure you have Node.js installed on your machine.
+Before you start, ensure you have Node.js installed on your local machine.

 ### Installation
 Clone the Repository: